 These rules and procedures are clearly outlined in the local privacy and data protection laws that exist in your country.
 An explanation of what that means should be clearly documented with processes and written documents to ensure staff can implement the procedures on how to manage personal data and are familiar with these rules and procedures.
-For instance, this will include the principle that consent is required from the research participant before any such data can be disclosed.
+For instance, this will include the principle that consent is required from the research participant before any such data can be disclosed, even to clients or researchers in client organisations.